jostylr/literate-programming/lp.md

 ### Directives parser link

 A directive can appear anywhere.
-This is a markdown link text that matches `[stuff](whatever "dir:")`.
+This is a markdown link text that matches `[stuff](whatever "dir_")` where the _ should be a colon.
 The dir must be a known directive.
-Otherwise it is ignored.
+Otherwise it is ignored with a warning emitted.

 Double quotes need to be used for the title directive text.
 Single quotes can be used freely as far as lit pro is concerned.